 - Anyone who needs to visit before or after visiting hours will need to stop at the main lobby information desk to get a visitor badge, health screen and apple sticker.
 If no one is at the information desk, visitors will be screened and checked in on the units.

-- Visitors should tell the check-in staff if you have a runny nose, cough, sore throat, fever or rash.
+- Visitors should tell the check-in staff if they have a runny nose, cough, sore throat, fever or rash.

 - Please do not bring extra children or friends to your child's outpatient visit.